brylevkirill/notes/interesting recent papers.md

 #### ["Improved Training of Wasserstein GANs"](https://arxiv.org/abs/1704.00028) Gulrajani, Ahmed, Arjovsky, Dumoulin, Courville
   `GAN objective` `WGAN-GP`
+>	"The recently proposed Wasserstein GAN makes progress toward stable training of GANs, but sometimes can still generate only low-quality samples or fail to converge.
+We find that these problems are often due to the use of weight clipping in WGAN to enforce a Lipschitz constraint on the critic, which can lead to undesired behavior.
+We propose an alternative to clipping weights: penalize the norm of gradient of the critic with respect to its input."
   - `post` <https://casmls.github.io/general/2017/04/13/gan.html>
   - `post` <https://lernapparat.de/improved-wasserstein-gan>
   - `notes` <https://bayesgroup.github.io/sufficient-statistics/posts/wasserstein-generative-adversarial-networks/> `in russian`